ErpNetDocs/tech/advanced/calculated-attributes/examples/sales-amounts-last-30-days.md

 items: CalculatedAttributeExamples
 ---

-# Sales amounts of the customer for the last 30 days
+# Sales amounts of a customer for the last 30 days

-Let's say the user want to show a field in the Sales Order which calculates the sales amounts of the selected customer for the last 30 days.
+Let's say a user wants to show a field in the sales order which calculates the sales amounts of the selected customer for the last 30 days.

 Such calculated attribute actually represents a report with specific filters.
-If a user tries to get the sales of a client for the last 30 days, he would open Sales Order Lines report and set the following filters:
+If a user tries to get the sales of a client for the last 30 days, he would open a sales order lines report and set the following filters:

 - Client
 - Enterprise Company